Embassy of Finland, Washington, D.C.

 The Finnish Embassy in Washington, D.C. is Finland's embassy to the United States.
 It is located at 3301 Massachusetts Avenue, in the Embassy Row neighborhood.

-The embassy also operates consulates-general in Los Angeles and New York.
+The embassy also operates consulates-general in Los Angeles, New York, and Houston.

 The modernist structure was designed by Heikkinen – Komonen Architects and opened in 1994.
-The Embassy became the first green embassy in the United States, receiving LEED Gold Certification in 2010.
+The embassy became the first green embassy in the United States, receiving LEED Gold Certification in 2010.

 The Diplomatic Finnish Sauna Society meets at the embassy.